dennisvang/tufup/README.md

 The `notsotuf` package is aimed primarily at **Windows** and **macOS** applications.

-Although `notsotuf` could also be used on Linux, Linux applications are probably better off using native packaging solutions, or solutions such as Flatpak or Snapcraft.
+Although `notsotuf` could also be used for Linux applications, those are probably better off using native packaging solutions, or solutions such as Flatpak or Snapcraft.
 Read the [Python packaging overview][8] for more information.

 The `notsotuf.repo` functionality is platform independent, as it is just a thin layer on top of `python-tuf`.